Aromatic Chemistry Certification Program

 SAFETY CERTIFICATION

-A signed Certificate of Completion issued by the Tisserand Institute for each course.
+A signed Certificate of Completion issued by the Tisserand Institute and a letter with CEU confirmation.

 GLOSSARY OF CHEMISTRY TERMS